fsanzl/silabeador/README.md

 >>> silabas('cruel', False).silabas
 ['cruel']
 ```
 Alternatively, the file *excepciones.lst* can be edited to include or remove words.
+A morpheme can be used instead of full words (i.e., *acuos* would fit *acuoso*, *acuosa*, *acuosos* and *acuosas*).
 For convenience, lines can be commented.

 ## Known problems